grinnell-cs/csc151-images/_readings/documenting-your-code.md

 This is why we emphasize the idea of *making our code mirror our intent* in this course.
 We heavily prefer realizing our solution to a problem directly as language constructs in our code to make it painfully evident that our translation from algorithm-to-program is correct.

-While functional languages like Racket make such translation easier, it is not always obvious from our code what our intent is, even with good structure and names.
+While functional languages like Scheme make such translation easier, it is not always obvious from our code what our intent is, even with good structure and names.
 A great example of this is the humble `substring` function from the standard library:

 ~~~racket